mgcooper/baseflow/README.md

   - `Setup('rmpath')` removes the toolbox from the search path for the current session.
 - To display the current toolbox preferences try `getpref('baseflow')`.

-Running `Setup('install')` should only be necessary once.
+Running `Setup('install')` should only be necessary once (or not at all, if you place the toolbox on your matlab search path).
 Note that all dependencies are included in this toolbox, and are added to the search path during installation.
 If for some reason the dependencies are not found on the search path, a message is printed to the screen.
 To see the list of missing dependencies, check the `msg` output.
 At any time, a dependencies check can be run using:

 - `msg = Setup('dependencies')`